nicozumarraga/fun-mcps/README.md

-# Fun MCPs
+# Open MCP

-A collection of fun and useful Model Context Protocol (MCP) servers for AI assistants like Claude.
+A collection of open and useful Model Context Protocol (MCP) servers for AI assistants like Claude.

 ## What are MCPs?